yarlson/gic/README.md

 }
 ```

-After restarting Claude Desktop, you can ask Claude to generate commit messages or create commits for your git repositories.
+After restarting Claude Code, you can ask Claude to generate commit messages or create commits for your git repositories.

 ### First run